invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     special food = guisano
     special food = chicatana
     special food = escamole
+    ponle perro = make him drunk

 Latin American proverbs in Spanish
 ----------------------------------
 ::

+    work while you pray = a dios rogando y con el mazo dando better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino don't bother me when I'm working = en horas de trabajo, los amigos al carajo if you want a good hairstyle, endure the tugging = si quiere moño bonito, aguanta jalones those who wake early will succeed = al que madruga dios le ayuda do not put off for tomorrow what you can do today = no deja para mañana lo que puedas hacer hoy sometimes challenges contain opportunities = no hay mal que por bien no venga el que nace para maceta no pasa del corredor = he who sticks to what is safe will not advance in life you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien el querer es poder = desire is power

-    when planning, keep in mind that many events are out of your control = no porque madruges, amanece mas temprano better to be on time than to be invited = mejor que llegar a tiempo que ser invitado de honor adapt to your environment = haz como fueres, haz como vieres = allá donde fueres, haz lo que vieres better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie = escupe para arriba, come saliva
+    when planning, keep in mind that many events are out of your control = no porque madruges, amanece mas temprano

+    better to be on time than to be invited = mejor que llegar a tiempo que ser invitado de honor

+    adapt to your environment = haz como fueres, haz como vieres = allá donde fueres, haz lo que vieres

-    rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae don't serve your own drink = nunca el burro se carga solo leave the water alone if you can't drink it = agua que no vas a beber déjala correr what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue
+    rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae

+    don't serve your own drink = nunca el burro se carga solo = una mula no se carga sola

+    leave the water alone if you can't drink it = agua que no vas a beber déjala correr one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando take care of your relationships or you will lose them = el que tiene tienda, que la atienda, sinon, que la venda what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue where there was fire, ashes remain = donde hubo fuego, cenizas quedan

-    don't bother me when I'm eating = yo so juan orrosco, cuando como, no conozco don't bother me when I'm working = en horas de trabajo, los amigos al carajo he who complains that he does not have enough will lose what he has already = borrego que chilla, piedre bocado pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente everyone has said or done embarassing things = tiene cola que le pisen
+    don't bother me when I'm eating = yo so juan orrosco, cuando como, no conozco

+    he who complains that he does not have enough will lose what he has already = borrego que chilla, piedre bocado

-    one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando take care of your relationships or you will lose them = el que tiene tienda, que la atienda, sinon, que la venda money talks = en tierra ajena, no hay más amigo ni más pariente cercano que un peso en la mano guests are unwelcome if they abuse your hospitality = el muerto y el arrimado a los tres dias apestan mind your own business = zapatero a tu zapato
+    pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente

+    money talks = en tierra ajena, no hay más amigo ni más pariente cercano que un peso en la mano

+    guests are unwelcome if they abuse your hospitality = el muerto y el arrimado a los tres dias apestan

+    mind your own business = zapatero a tu zapato

-    noisy chicks get the food = no llora, no mama keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda better to die fighting than live begging = es mejor morir de pie que vivir de rodillas tell me with whom you walk and I'll tell you who you are = dime con quién te juntas y te diré quien eres = dime con quién andas y te diré quién eres
+    noisy chicks get the food = no llora, no mama

+    keep your sword in its sheath = calm your anger = machete estate en tu vaina

+    tell me with whom you walk and I'll tell you who you are = dime con quién te juntas y te diré quien eres = dime con quién andas y te diré quién eres stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija quien con lobos anda, a aullar se enseña = he who walks with wolves learns to howl

-    if you want a good hairstyle, endure the tugging = si quiere moño bonito, aguanta jalones do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques even if the chimpanzee dresses in silk, it remains a chimpanzee = aunque la mona se vista de seda, mona se queda where there was fire, ashes remain = donde hubo fuego, cenizas quedan something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas
+    do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques

+    even if the chimpanzee dresses in silk, it remains a chimpanzee = aunque la mona se vista de seda, mona se queda

+    something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas he is exaggerating his stories = echarle mucha crema a sus tacos you are so happy = se ríe más que una caja de dientes en una vitrina motivate someone = meter el dedo por el culo making me frustrated = tener hasta los huevos

+    better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león better to die fighting than live begging = es mejor morir de pie que vivir de rodillas eye for eye, tooth for tooth = ojo por ojo, diente por diente

-    he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león
+    she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, dónde te pondré?

+    the boasting fool will regret it tomorrow = alábate pato que mañana te mato

-    sometimes challenges contain opportunities = no hay mal que por bien no venga rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer don't worry if someone is ahead of you, you can catch up if you run well = no van lejos los de adelante si los de atrás corren bien
+    rich get richer and the poor get poorer = cuando el pobre lava, llueve misfortune follows misfortune = llueve sobre mojado

+    familiar bad is more useful than unfamiliar good = vale más lo malo conocido que lo bueno por conocer

-    eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = si quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas from such a stick, such a splinter = de tal palo, tal astilla
+    now is your chance to shine while you can = date brillo cadena que tu mojo llega

+    you want the moon, it will cost you = si quiere celeste, que le cueste

+    he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas

-    learn to walk before you fuck = aprenda a caminar antes de coger the wedge made from the same wood sticks the hardest = no hay cuña que mas apriete que la del mismo palo there is no temptation that lasts a hundred years nor is there is a body that can resist such temptations = no hay mal que cien años dure, ni cuerpo que lo resista the dead are dead but the living must live = el muerto al hoyo y el vivo al baile what she dare not say face to face, she says in jest = lo que no dice en serio lo dice en chiste
+    from such a stick, such a splinter = de tal palo, tal astilla a wedge will stick if it is make of the same wood = para que la cuña apriete tiene que ser del mismo palo the wedge made from the same wood sticks the hardest = no hay cuña que mas apriete que la del mismo palo birds of a feather flock together = cada oveja con su pareja

+    there is no temptation that lasts a hundred years nor is there is a body that can resist such temptations = no hay mal que cien años dure, ni cuerpo que lo resista

+    the dead are dead but the living must live = el muerto al hoyo y el vivo al baile

-    wisdom is gained through age and experience = más sabe el diablo por viejo que por diablo beware ulterior motives = caras vemos, corazones no sabemos help them because one day you might need help too = arrieros somos y en el camino nos encontramos you are so happy = se ríe más que una caja de dientes en una vitrina you who are guilty should not be accusing others = if you have a straw tail, don't go near the flame = el que tiene rabo de paja, no se arrima a la candela
+    wisdom is gained through age and experience = más sabe el diablo por viejo que por diablo learn to walk before you fuck = aprenda a caminar antes de coger

-    having too many decision makers causes confusion = donde manda capitán, no manda marinero people will rob you blind if you let them = cría cuervos y te sacarán los ojos do not put off for tomorrow what you can do today = no deja para mañana lo que puedas hacer hoy a tree that grows crooked will never straighten its branches = árbol que crece torcido jamás su rama endereza appearances can be deceiving = el león no es como lo pintan
+    beware ulterior motives = caras vemos, corazones no sabemos appearances can be deceiving = el león no es como lo pintan

+    help them because one day you might need help too = arrieros somos y en el camino nos encontramos

+    having too many decision makers causes confusion = donde manda capitán, no manda marinero

-    a liar falls more easily than a cripple = más fácil cae un mentiroso que un cojo never say that I will not drink that water = nunca digas "de este agua no beberé, este cura no es mi padre ni esta polla no me cabe" motivate someone = meter el dedo por el culo making me frustrated = tener hasta los huevos
+    a tree that grows crooked will never straighten its branches = árbol que crece torcido jamás su rama endereza a liar falls more easily than a cripple = más fácil cae un mentiroso que un cojo people will rob you blind if you let them = cría cuervos y te sacarán los ojos

+    never say that I will not drink that water = nunca digas, "de este agua no beberé, este cura no es mi padre, ni esta polla no me cabe"

+    he who is hungry thinks about bread = el que hambre tiene en pan piensa

+    those who understand need less explanation = a buen entendedor, pocas palabras bastan

+    a person who is kind to strangers but neglects family = candil de la calle, oscuridad de su casa

+    everyone has said or done embarassing things = tiene cola que le pisen you who are guilty should not be accusing others = if you have a straw tail, don't go near the flame = el que tiene rabo de paja, no se arrima a la candela say good things about other people = el escupe al cielo, en la cara le caie = escupe para arriba, come saliva the rules you impose will be imposed on you = con la regla que midas serás medido

+    what she dare not say face to face, she says in jest = lo que no dice en serio lo dice en chiste between jokes the truth hides = entre broma y broma la verdad se asoma

+    between gasps the sausage enters = entre risa y risa se te va la longaniza bitch looks at his package = la perra busca la canasta abajo

+    avocado / vulva = agua pasa por mi casa, cate por mi corazón eye / vulva = tiene pelos por arriba y por abajo y en el medio es una abertura húmeda que se abre y se cierra long and hairy for your ass = horse = largo y peludo aparente para tu culo

 Jamaican